Close

 Additional comments

-Participation fee EUR 350 (Euros).
-The fee can either be transferred in advance via bank transfer, or paid in cash on arrival.
-It includes accommodation and food.
-The fee does not include the transportation from Reykjavík to the camp and back, which costs EUR 50 one way or EUR 100 for both ways.
+Participation fee EUR 300 (Euros).
+The fee can either be transferred in advance via bank transfer, or paid for on arrival.
+The fee includes the transport from Reykjavík to the campsite and back (on the first and last day of the camp).

 Dates